filipeavsilva/git-presentation/slides/branching/conflicts-diff-1.md

 #Branching
 ###Solving Conflicts using tools

-You can also solve these conflicts using grafical tools
+You can also solve these conflicts using graphical tools

 For instance, in Sourcetree: